Haatch EIS Fund

 More detail on the charges

-This is a concentrated portfolio of between four to six early-stage disruptive digital businesses.
-The offer could appeal to experienced investors looking to invest alongside a credible team of experienced entrepreneurs.
+Investors in each tranche will receive a concentrated portfolio of four to seven early-stage disruptive digital businesses.
+Performance fees are now paid on a portfolio basis, improving the terms of the offer.
+The offer could be a consideration for experienced investors looking to invest alongside a credible team of entrepreneurs.

 - Target return